'Glee' says goodbye to Finn in tribute to late actor Monteith

-LOS ANGELES (Reuters) - Television musical comedy series “Glee” bid farewell on Thursday to Finn Hudson, the hunky, kind-hearted jock played by the late Cory Monteith, offering up songs, remembrances and plenty of tears while sidestepping the question of how his character died.
+LOS ANGELES, Oct 10 (Reuters) - Television musical comedy series “Glee” bid farewell on Thursday to Finn Hudson, the hunky, kind-hearted jock played by the late Cory Monteith, offering up songs, remembrances and plenty of tears while sidestepping the question of how his character died.

 Fans had waited to see how the Fox television show would address the loss of one of its founding cast members following Monteith’s death in July from an accidental overdose of heroin and alcohol at age 31.